Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 I have written a well-researched guide on removing resonant frequencies. you should read that article to know how to use EQs to remove unwanted resonant frequencies from your recording.

-If you don’t know about resonant frequencies then let me tell you that resonant frequencies are those which increase their intensity combined with some nature frequencies.
+If you don’t know about resonant frequencies then let me tell you that resonant frequencies are those that increase their intensity combined with some natural frequencies.

 If not removed, these frequencies take over the original song.
-It even gets worst if anybody is listening to your song in low-quality speakers or headphones.
+It even gets worse if anybody is listening to your song in low-quality speakers or headphones.

 Resonant frequencies are also affected by an effect than normal frequencies.
 Such as, if you are applying a reverb then it can boost resonance frequency more than normal ones.